Jackie Chan: Academia

 Chan received his honorary Doctorate of Social Science degree in 1996 from the Hong Kong Baptist University.
 In 2009, he received another honorary doctorate from the University of Cambodia, and has also been awarded an honorary professorship by the Savannah College of Art and Design in Hong Kong in 2008.

 Chan is currently a faculty member of the School of Hotel and Tourism Management at the Hong Kong Polytechnic University, where he teaches the subject of tourism management.
 As of 2015, he also serves as the Dean of the Jackie Chan Film and Television Academy under the Wuhan Institute of Design and Sciences.

 Personal life

-In 1982, Chan married Joan Lin, a Taiwanese actress.
-Their son, singer and actor Jaycee Chan, was born that same year.
-Chan's extra-marital affair with Elaine Ng Yi-Lei and has a daughter Etta Ng Chok Lam, born on 18 January 1999.
-It turned into a scandal within the media.
-Although he reportedly gave Elaine 70,000 HK dollars each month for her living expenses and 600,000 HK dollars when she moved to Shanghai, the transactions were later claimed to be nonexistent by her lawyer.
-Despite regretting the results of the affair, Chan said he had "only committed a fault that many men in the world commit".
-During the incident, Elaine stated she would take care of her daughter without Chan.
+In 1981, Chan met Taiwanese actress Joan Lin.
+In December 1982, they married in Los Angeles; their son, Jaycee Chan, was born the day after.
+Lin retired from acting after their marriage, but made a cameo in CZ12 (2012), in which she plays Chan's wife.